International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.6.1 POST

-The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a [Contract Negotiation](../model/terminology.md#contract-negotiation).
+The [Provider](../model/terminology.md#provider) can POST a [ContractNegotiationTerminationMessage](./message/contract-negotiation-termination-message.json) to terminate a [Contract Negotiation](../model/terminology.md#contract-negotiation).
 If the [Contract Negotiation's](./contract.negotiation.protocol.md#ack---contractnegotiation) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.